University General Course Catalog 2026-2027 (DRAFT)

 The minimum academic requirements for international applicants are:

-- Official evidence of an educational-level equivalent to graduation from an accredited American high school with a grade point average of at least 3.0 on a 4.0 scale.
+1. Official evidence of an educational-level equivalent to graduation from an accredited American high school with an academic grade point average of at least 3.0 on a 4.0 scale, in addition to completing 4 units of Native Language and 3 units of each Math, Natural Science, and Social Science (upon which the Academic GPA is based)

-- Applicants with advanced standing must submit evidence of above-average achievement (2.5 grade point average on a 4.0 scale) in their college-level courses.
+2. Applicants with advanced standing must submit evidence of above-average achievement (2.5 grade point average on a 4.0 scale) in their college-level courses and the completion of at least 24 transferable credits.

 The minimum language requirements for international applicants are:

-- Undergraduate language score, only one test score is needed: Test of English as a Foreign Language (TOEFL iBT) score of 61; Duolingo score 95; International English Language Testing System (IELTS) score of 6.
+1. Undergraduate language score, only one test score is needed: Test of English as a Foreign Language (TOEFL iBT) score of 61; Duolingo score 95; International English Language Testing System (IELTS) score of 6; Pearson Test of English (PTE) Academic score of 46; and Cambridge English Language Assessment score of 169.

-English as a Second Language (ESL): All new international undergraduate students entering degree programs at the university must take the Bridge English Placement test administered by the University Writing & Speaking Center (UWSC) unless they meet one of the following conditions:
+English Proficiency: All new international undergraduate students must take the online Bridge English Placement test administered by the University Writing & Speaking Center (UWSC) unless they meet one of the following conditions:

 Undergraduate students must also complete ENG 113 (equivalent to ENG 101 ) and ENG 114 (equivalent to ENG 102 ) to graduate.